-- 1.2.
+1.2.
 The responsibility for preparing the report rests with the charity's trustees.
-Although trustees may seek the assistance of the charity's staff or advisers in drafting the report, the trustees must approve the final text of the report. - 1.3.
-The report should provide a fair, balanced and understandable review of the charity's structure, legal purposes, objectives, activities, financial performance and financial position.
-The report provides an essential link between a charity's legal purposes and the charity's aims and objectives and the activities it undertakes to achieve them. - 1.4 The report must meet the requirements of law and regulation.
-This guidance incorporates the following requirements relating to the trustees' annual report: (a) The Charities (Accounts and Reports) Regulations 2008; (b) The Charities Accounts (Scotland) Regulations 2006 and (c) The Charities (Accounts and Reports) Regulations (Northern Ireland) 2015 (NI Regulations).
-These regulations are in force at the time of publication but preparers of the report will need to check for any subsequent changes.
-There may be other requirements in Charities Act 2011, Charities and Trustee Investment (Scotland) Act 2005 and Charities Act (Northern Ireland) 2008 that need to be included.
-Users of this SORP should refer to the legislation for the jurisdiction in which they are reporting. - 1.5.
+Although trustees may seek the assistance of the charity's staff or advisers in drafting the report, the trustees must approve the final text of the report.

+1.3.
+The report must meet the requirements of law and regulation.
+It should provide a fair, balanced and understandable review of the charity's structure, legal purposes, objectives, activities, financial performance and financial position.
+The report provides an essential link between a charity's legal purposes and the charity's aims and objectives and the activities it undertakes to achieve them.

+1.4.
 Good reporting explains what the charity is set up to do, how it is going about it, and what is achieved as a result of its work.
 The report should help users to interpret the accounts by linking the activities and achievements reported with the sources of income used to finance them and the expenditure incurred on those activities.
 A charity's accounts focus on its financial position and financial performance.
 The report and accounts taken together should provide a picture of what the charity has done (its outputs); what it has achieved (its outcomes); and what difference it has made (its impact).

-- 1.6 The report is an opportunity to reflect on the year and tell the charity's story, acknowledging both successes and failures.
-It should help the user to understand where the charity's money has come from and why the money has been spent in the way it has; to assess the charity's progress against its objectives and to understand its plans in relation to its purposes. - 1.7 Stakeholders increasingly want to understand how charities are responding to environmental matters and trustees should consider how their report could best address these expectations. - 1.8.
+1.5 The report is an opportunity to reflect on the year and tell the charity's story, acknowledging both successes.
+It should help the user to understand where the charity's money has come from and why the money has been spent in the way it has; to assess the charity's progress against its objectives and to understand its plans in relation to its purposes.

+1.6 Stakeholders are increasingly wanting to understand how charities are responding to environmental matters and trustees should consider how their report can best address these expectations.

+1.7.
+For the report to be prepared in accordance with this SORP, charities are required to comply with all the applicable reporting requirements prefixed with a 'must'.
 The reporting requirements are split between 3 tiers to reflect the range of sizes of charity that are present in the sector.
-The reporting requirements are split between the 3 tiers as follows: - Charities in tier 1 must comply with the requirements in tier 1 - Charities in tier 2 must comply with the requirements in tier 1 and tier 2 - Charities in tier 3 must comply with the requirements in tier 1, tier 2 and tier 3.
+The reporting requirements are split between the 3 tiers as follows:

+- Charities in tier 1 must comply with the requirements in tier 1 - Charities in tier 2 must comply with the requirements in tier 1 and tier 2 Charities in tier 3 must comply with the requirements in tier 1, tier 2 and tier 3.